-I’m a market research methodologist who specializes in questionnaires and survey design and analysis, and data quality.
+I’m a market research methodologist who specializes in survey design and data quality.
 I speak, blog, and author articles about research methods, social media research, statistics, charts, data quality, and basic research topics.
 I think research should be fun and interesting, instead of a dreaded, tangle of numbers and charts that don’t make any sense.
-I say things about research that other people are thinking but can’t always put into words.
-I take my work very seriously but I also make sure it comes with a large dose of reality and small dose of humour.
 Learn lots more about me on my LinkedIn page.
+Download my service sheet if you’d like more details.

 Sarah Liverance, Sklar Wilton and Associates: Want to get something done?
 Give it to Annie.
 Don’t know you need to get something done?
 Work with Annie.
 She’ll uncover opportunities you never knew you had.
 And then she’ll make them happen.
 She’s smart, creative, quick-witted, and one of the most productive professionals I’ve ever had the pleasure to work with.
 A gifted writer, Annie can produce content at a remarkable rate.
 We are grateful to Annie for all she’s done to help us build our brand and profile.